 When you link Wyze Home Monitoring with Alexa Guard Plus, you'll receive Alexa Guard alerts in the Wyze app.
 This is helpful because you get improved sound detection and deterrence tools with Wyze's professional monitoring.

-Personally, we don't see much benefit from adding Alexa Guard Plus since it doubles your monthly costs—and Wyze security cameras already offer similar sound detection.
+Personally, we don't see much benefit from adding Alexa Guard Plus since it increase your monthly costs—and Wyze security cameras already offer similar sound detection.
 Still, it might be worth it if you value the extra deterrents and the emergency helpline feature.

 Wyze customer service and support